To reduce the volume of waste deposited in landfills and promote the proper disposal of hazardous waste.

 - On every mixed-use or nonresidential block or at least every 800 feet (245 meters), whichever is shorter, include recycling containers either adjacent to or integrated into the design of other receptacles.

 - Recycle, reuse, or salvage at least 50% of nonhazardous construction, demolition, and renovation debris.
 Calculations can be done by weight or volume but must be consistent throughout.
 Develop and implement a construction waste management plan that identifies the materials to be diverted from disposal and specifies whether the materials will be stored on site or commingled.
 Reused or recycled asphalt, brick, and concrete (ABC) can account for no more than 75% of the diverted waste total.
-Excavated soil, land-clearing debris, alternative daily cover (ADC), and materials contributing toward GIB Credit Building Reuse do not qualify for this credit.
+Excavated soil, land-clearing debris and materials contributing toward GIB Credit Building Reuse do not qualify for this credit.
+Include materials destined for alternative daily cover (ADC) in the calculations as waste (not diversion).

 Ask questions, share tips, and get notified of new forum posts by joining LEEDuser, a tool developed by BuildingGreen and supported by USGBC!